janewarren/decodingfatphobia/README.md

 ## Overview

-This repository contains code and consolidated data for our research paper Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images.
+This repository contains code and consolidated data for our research paper **Decoding Fatphobia: Examining Anti-Fat and Pro-Thin Bias in AI-Generated Images**.

 ## Files Description